2018–19 UEFA Youth League

 The 2018–19 UEFA Youth League was the sixth season of the UEFA Youth League, a European youth club football competition organised by UEFA.

 The final was played on 29 April 2019 at the Colovray Stadium in Nyon, Switzerland, between English side Chelsea and Portuguese side Porto.
 In their first appearance in the final, Porto won 3–1 and secured their first title in the competition, the first ever for a Portuguese team.
 Barcelona were the defending champions, but were eliminated by Chelsea in the semi-finals, in a rematch of the previous season's final.

 Teams

-A total of 64 teams from at least 32 of the 55 UEFA member associations may enter the tournament.
-They are split into two sections, each with 32 teams:
+A total of 64 teams from 37 of the 55 UEFA member associations entered the tournament.
+They were split into two sections, each with 32 teams: